Shishir Kurup

-He made a guest appearance as Dr. Singh in Good Luck Charlie with Bridgit Mendler and after that, he played Mo Banjaree's father in Lemonade Mouth, reuniting with Mendler, who portrayed shy and innocent Olivia White, and becoming close friends with his co-star and T.V daughter, Naomi Scott and her parents, eventually visiting them in London after shooting the movie.
+He made a guest appearance as Dr. Singh in Good Luck Charlie with Bridgit Mendler and after that, he played Mo Banjaree's father in Lemonade Mouth, reuniting with Mendler, who portrayed shy and innocent Olivia White, and becoming close friends with his co-star and TV daughter, Naomi Scott and her parents, eventually visiting them in London after shooting the movie.

-Kurup was born in Bombay, India of Malayali background, the son of Bhavani and Ravi Kurup.

 Kurup is also a playwright and theatrical director, and a member of the Cornerstone Theater Company in Los Angeles.